 In a setback to the Police, Gerry Facenna, a barrister for the Information Commissioner’s Office told the court “There ought to be a proper and clear code that has been consulted on.”

-South Wales Police, though, said that “The force has always been very cognisant of concerns surrounding privacy.”
+South Wales Police, though, said that “The force has always been very cognizant of concerns surrounding privacy.”

-Clearly, for one Cardiff resident, the force was not cognisant enough.
+Clearly, for one Cardiff resident, the force was not cognizant enough.

 Why Resist Facial Recognition Now?